HHC FAQ - Everything you need to know!

 What is HHC?

-HHC is derived from hemp but is not THC.
-However, it offers an experience close to that of THC.
+HHC is extracted from hemp, but is not THC.
+However, it offers an experience that comes close to that of THC.

 HHC products mostly consist of CBD products to which a distillate of HHC is added.

-In order to get into the question of what HHC is, the term must first be explained.
-The spelled out meaning is hexahydrocanabinol.
-Behind this term hides a part of the cannabis plants, which can be bought legally.
-It is therefore interesting to learn more about what is behind this term.
-Strictly speaking, the active ingredient HHC is in the seeds of the hemp plants and the pollen.
-The concentration varies and depends, among other things, on the plant.
-Most people think that the active ingredient can be taken from the natural components of plants.
-In practice, the situation is different, as this active ingredient is made from cannabioden and cannabis extract in the laboratory.
+To get into the question of what HHC is, we first need to look at the term.
+The full meaning is hexahydrocanabinol.
+This term refers to a part of the cannabis plants that can be bought legally.
+It is therefore interesting to find out more about what is behind this term.
+Strictly speaking, the active ingredient HHC is found in the seeds of hemp plants and the pollen.
+The concentration varies and depends on the plant, among other things.
+Most people think that the active ingredient can be extracted from natural plant components.
+In practice, the situation is different, as this active ingredient is produced from cannabiods and cannabis extract in the laboratory.

-Thus it consists partly of synthetic agents and is accordingly described as semi-synthetic.
-A part of the HHC, which is available on the market, has almost no natural traces.
-This can be discovered in parts of the USA, among other places.
-Even if one or the other thinks that this is a new discovery, this is not the case.
-Already in 1944 it was obtained by adding hydrogen molecules.
-It was referred to as Delta 9 THC.
-In chemical terms, this process is called hydrogenation.
-While this variant was not considered important at the time, it has now gained notoriety around the world.
+It therefore consists of a proportion of synthetic substances and is therefore described as semi-synthetic.
+Some of the HHC available on the market has almost no natural traces.
+This can be found in parts of the USA, among other places.
+Even if some people think that this is a new discovery, this is not the case.
+It was obtained as early as 1944 by adding hydrogen molecules.
+It was called Delta 9 THC.
+This process is known chemically as hydrogenation.
+While this variant was not given any significance at the time, it has since become known all over the world.
 It is offered as an alternative to CBD.

-On the internet, hexahydrocannabinol is also being traded as a new THC alternative or weed alternative.
-Because of this, many customers want to try and buy HHC.
-However, HHC has little in common with synthetic drugs like Spice or K2.
+Hexahydrocannabinol is also traded on the internet as a new THC alternative or weed alternative.
+For this reason, many customers want to try and buy HHC.
+However, HHC has little in common with synthetic drugs such as Spice or K2.

-There are many products made from hemp, or rather from the cannabinoids derived from it.
-These are, for example, Delta-10-THC, Delta-O-THC or Delta-8-THC.
-The HHC is still rather unknown in the mainstream and there is accordingly a lot of contradictory information.
-Statements about the occurrence in cannabis, the effect on the body or legality are most affected.
+There are many products made from hemp, or rather the cannabinoids extracted from it.
+These include Delta-10-THC, Delta-O-THC and Delta-8-THC, for example.
+HHC is still rather unknown in the mainstream and there is therefore a lot of contradictory information.
+Statements about its occurrence in cannabis, its effect on the body or its legality are the most affected.

-Hexahydrocannabinol was originally developed by American chemist Roger Adams in 1944 when he added delta-9-THC hydrogen molecules.
-This process, called hydrogenation, converts THC into hexahydrocannabinol.
-Hydrogenation is not limited to making cannabinoids.
+Hexahydrocannabinol was originally developed in 1944 by the American chemist Roger Adams when he added hydrogen molecules to delta-9-THC.
+This process, known as hydrogenation, converts THC into hexahydrocannabinol.
+Hydrogenation is not limited to the production of cannabinoids.
 A similar process is used to convert vegetable oils into margarine.

-Because many consumers believe that HHC is very similar to THC and can produce a significant intoxicating effect, but the two substances are so different that HHC does not fall within the scope of the Narcotics Act (BtMG) falls.
+Many users believe that HHC is very similar to THC and can have a significant intoxicating effect, but the two substances are so different that HHC does not fall within the scope of the German Narcotics Act (BtMG).

 CBD, THC, CBG and HHC - the hype is real

-Blossoms, cartridges or oils - what is what?
+Flowers, cartridges or oils - which is which?

-Anyone who is new to the cannabis plant, its ingredients and effects will quickly be overwhelmed by the multitude of three-digit abbreviations.
+Anyone new to the cannabis plant, its ingredients and effects will quickly be overwhelmed by the multitude of three-digit abbreviations.

 THC and HHC, CBD and CBG - it all sounds complicated.
 But that's not true at all, it's actually quite simple.